Vase500/HideMe/README.md

 Manually download & run the script.

 Download the latest version of the script, and extract the .ZIP file to your desired location.
-Navigate to the Win11Debloat folder
+Navigate to the HideMe folder
 Double click the Run.bat file to start the script.
 NOTE: If the console window immediately closes and nothing happens, try the advanced method below.
 Accept the Windows UAC prompt to run the script as administrator, this is required for the script to function.
-A new PowerShell window will now open showing the Win11Debloat menu.
+A new PowerShell window will now open showing the HideMe menu.
 Select either the default or custom mode to continue.
 Carefully read through and follow the on-screen instructions.
 Advanced method
 Manually download the script & run the script via PowerShell.
 Recommended for advanced users.